-Chef Todd Stein had been to the East Coast plenty of times.
-He’d tasted the Sicilian style slice at D’Amato’s in West Town, and yet, he still found himself craving something a little bit different once he took the helm at Formento’s in the West Loop, along with its casual sibling, Nonna’s, a sandwich shop on the side of the building.
-He spent at least a year working out his recipe – which calls for adding a bit of the previous day’s dough to the mix, then letting it rest overnight.
-Unlike other Sicilians, he doesn’t add any cheese or toppings before the proofing of the dough is finished.
-He prefers to let it rise, then he’ll add his whole milk mozzarella slices and the Margherita brand pepperoni discs.
-His sauce is quite a bit spicier than most, as he just adds some chili flakes, but they’re potent.
+This quaint sandwich shop on the side of the Formento’s restaurant, has a surprisingly good spicy Sicilian slice on their sandwich-heavy menu.
+The recipe calls for adding a bit of the previous day’s dough to the mix, then letting it rest overnight.
+Unlike other Sicilians, they don’t add any cheese or toppings before the proofing of the dough is finished.
+They prefer to let it rise, then add whole milk mozzarella slices and the Margherita brand pepperoni discs.
+Their sauce is quite a bit spicier than most, as they just add some chili flakes, but they’re potent.
 The bottom has the crispy, lacy undercarriage you’d expect, from frying in the olive oil while baking in the sturdy pans.

 925 W Randolph St., Chicago, IL 60607 | 312.690.7323

 The legend that is Pat’s has always been about its thin crust.
 When the pie arrives at your table on a stainless-steel, dimpled disc, you can tell immediately how thin it is.
 Almost caramelized on the edge, the pizza is nicely browned and blackened all over its undercarriage.
 The sauce goes all the way to the edge, but the crust is where Pat’s excels: so perfectly crispy, almost like eating a salty cracker dipped in cheesy tomato sauce.
 You can actually hear when you bite into the crust, which is rare among thin crust competitors.